History & Background

 Costa Rica International Academy was founded as a private, English-language, co-educational, non-sectarian school.
 The purposes and standards of the school are comparable to selective U.S. independent and college-preparatory schools.

-The School was founded in 2000 in facilities owned by the Flamingo Beach Resort.
-In 2002, the School acquired a property with a near-finished building on the road between Huacas and Brasilito, near Reserva Conchal and the current Westin Resort.
+The School was founded in 2000 in a small facility near Flamingo Beach.
+In 2002, the School moved to a property with a near-finished building on the road between Huacas and Brasilito, near Reserva Conchal and the current Westin Resort.
 The building was remodeled, and a covered gym, pool, athletic field, staff housing and a cafeteria were built.

-CRIA is accredited by the Middle States Association of Colleges and Schools (MSA) and by the Costa Rican Ministry of Education.
+CRIA is accredited by the Middle States Association of Colleges and Schools (MSA) and by the Costa Rican Ministry of Education (MEP).
 The school offers a U.S. high school diploma and a range of Advanced Placement (AP) courses.
-In addition, students who wish to enter Costa Rican university can apply for and obtain the Costa Rican Bachillerato.
+In addition, CRIA has an excellent track record of preparing students for top Costa Rican universities.